-A nominal quantity for Same-Day Stabilization has been provided for use as directed by the Engineer to reduce the movement of soils once they are exposed by the Contractor's operations.
+Where shown on the Contract Plans, Same-Day Stabilization shall be utilized to reduce the movement of soils once they are exposed by the Contractor's operations.
 Same-Day Stabilization is to be implemented after the initial perimeter controls are in place and concurrently with the Contractor's daily operations.
 In this case, the work zone must be left in such condition that the grading areas disturbed that day are stabilized, and measures are in place to control sediment laden stormwater.